ENIGMA-infra/ENIGMA-PD/README.md

 #### Starting from source data (either DICOMs or NIfTIs that are *not yet* in BIDS)

 This is the scenario assumed by the Nipoppy [Quickstart page](https://nipoppy.readthedocs.io/en/stable/quickstart.html).
 Follow this guide to:
-1. Create an empty Nipoppy dataset
+1. Create an empty Nipoppy dataset (i.e. directory tree)
 2. Write a manifest file representing your data
 3. Modify the global config file with paths to e.g., your FreeSurfer license file